 This recipe calls for grated carrots.
 You can either use a food processor or any type of grater to grate the carrots.

-This paleo carrot cake recipe calls for coconut flour.
-Coconut flour has a subtle coconut flavor that doesn’t compete with the flavors of the carrots and spices in this recipe.
-Coconut flour is a nutritious alternative to conventional flours as it’s high in both fiber and protein.
-It’s perfect for paleo baking and adds a slight sweetness that works well in cakes, muffins, and cookies.
+This Paleo carrot cake recipe calls for coconut flour, which has a subtle coconut flavor that doesn’t compete with the flavors of the carrots and spices in this recipe.
+Coconut flour is perfect for Paleo baking and adds a slight sweetness that works well in cakes, muffins, and cookies.

 This cake is sweetened with maple syrup.
 You can substitute agave if you prefer.